 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 During detox, everyone receives 24-hour nurse monitoring as all toxic substances are removed from the body.
-To learn more about our detoxification process, please see the detox program page.
+To learn more about our detoxification process, please see the detox page.

 Medication management: In some instances, medication may help those who have been diagnosed with adjustment disorder because it can help manage any existing symptoms of depression or anxiety.
 All patients are seen daily by a psychiatrist in order to ensure the effectiveness of the medication and to make any changes that may be required.

-Group therapy: Our inpatient treatment programs are group-focused and a number of different groups are held each day.
+Group therapy: Our inpatient treatment is group-focused and a number of different groups are held each day.
 Some of the major topics covered in group sessions may include effective communication skills, conflict resolution, anger management, appropriate assertive behavior skills, and medication management.
 On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.

-Family therapy: At Red River, we encourage family involvement as much as possible throughout the treatment process.
+Family therapy: At Red River’s treatment clinic, we encourage family involvement as much as possible throughout the treatment process.
 We see each disorder as family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
 Additionally, we believe that without family involvement, the changes that are made during the treatment process will not be carried over into the home environment, placing the patient at risk of falling back into old patterns.
 On our child and adolescent unit, at least one family session is required prior to the patient’s discharge.

 Individual therapy: Individual sessions occur on an as-needed basis for all units except our military unit where patients have a minimum of one individual therapy session each week.